chriscareycode/cosmic-unicorn/cosmic-emoji-react/README.md

 # cosmic-emoji-react

-This is a project for the Pimoroni Cosmic Unicorn that allows you to paint emojis on them, and control them from a computer, phone, or tablet https://shop.pimoroni.com/products/cosmic-unicorn
+A project for the Pimoroni Cosmic Unicorn that allows you to paint emojis on them, and control them from a computer, phone, or tablet. https://shop.pimoroni.com/products/cosmic-unicorn

 ![Cosmic Emojis](https://chriscarey.com/images/pimoroni/unicorn/cosmic-emoji-1.jpeg "Cosmic Emojis")